 If you find yourself in a position where it feels like getting answers from another person is your best or only option, please reach out to Prof. Fox-Glassman and/or your TA before turning elsewhere.
-It's always preferable to deal with any issues before they get so bad that they become overwhelming, so please do come to us if you're feeling stressed out about the class workload or if there's a concept you're just not understanding.
-Getting help before a homework assignment is due, and before a project is assigned, is always going to be the best option, but even if you're reaching out after that, we'd rather you come to us rather than resorting to cheating.
+It's always preferable to deal with any issues before they get so bad that they become overwhelming, and there are many resources we can point you to that will help you master the material.
+Please come to us if you're feeling stressed out about the class workload or if there's a concept you're just not understanding.
+The best time to get help is before a homework assignment is due, and before a project is assigned, but it's never too late to reach out.
 If you have an issue that you'd rather not talk about with us, you may contact your academic advisor or dean; or a Psychology Program Advisor (DUS); or the counselors at Columbia's CPS (http://health.columbia.edu/services/cps).

-Posting of course materials: please don't.
-While you may share your own notes both within and beyond our class, you may not reproduce, distribute, or display (post/upload) any course materials, or allow others to do so.
+Posting of course materials: don't.
+While you may share your own notes both within and beyond our class, you may not reproduce, distribute, or display (post/upload) any course materials anywhere beyond our Canvas site, nor may you allow others to do so.
 "Course materials" includes lectures (slides and recordings), assignments, exams, quizzes, and all other material created by the instructor and/or TAs for this course.
 Distributing course materials to people not enrolled in the course is a violation of U.S. copyright law and Columbia's academic integrity rules, and posting lecture recordings is a serious violation of privacy.
-If you have a friend who is interested in the lecture slides/recordings for this course, have them reach out directly to me (Prof. Fox-Glassman)-I'm almost always happy to share course materials with interested students, but I prefer them to come directly from me rather than floating around the internet.
+If you have a friend who is interested in the lecture slides/recordings for this course, have them reach out directly to me-I'm almost always happy to share course materials with interested students, but I prefer them to come directly from me rather than floating around the internet.